-Survivorfest Running Event is hosted on Treaty Six Territory and the homeland of the Métis Nation of Alberta, Region Two and Four.
+Survivorfest Running Event is hosted on Treaty Six Territory and the homeland of the Métis Nation of Alberta, Region Two and Four now known as Sherwood Park, Alberta, Canada.
 It is a priviledge for us to provide an inclusive world class event on the land that carries the footsteps of Cree, Métis, and Blackfoot amongst many other Nations, who have been here for thousands of years.

 Choose Your Loop

 Loop A Details: 400 metre track - IAU Bronze Label.
 Limited number of athletes on 4 inside lanes of the Strathcona Athletic Park track for athletes looking to qualify for National teams and/or setting records.

 Loop B Details: Track & Trail - approximately 1.7 kilometre loop with a variety of terrain including track, pavement, and concrete.
 The track portion takes place on the 3 outer lanes of the Strathcona Athletic Park track.
 This loop offers more variety solo and relay athletes.

 Both loops are very flat and fast with minimal elevation.
 There will be a coordinated direction change for all events at 1PM, 5PM, 9PM, 1AM, 5AM.
 This means that the direction change will be at 4 hour intervals for the 12 Hour and 24 Hour athletes, and 3 hour intervals for the 6 Hour athletes.